adeelsibisoft/JUnitPractice/README.md

 JUnitPractice
 =============
-It is just a practice - so don't take it serouis.
+It is just a practice - so don't take it serious.

 JUnitPractice